 Scottish Entrepreneur Mark McShane Launches Solar Panel Installation Website

-Glasgow, United Kingdom, Sept.
-27, 2023 (GLOBE NEWSWIRE) -- Mark McShane, a Scottish entrepreneur who has founded several multi-million-pound businesses, is excited to announce the launch of his new solar power installation website that is designed to help match consumers with local tradesmen to help solve global warming.
+Glasgow, United Kingdom – Mark McShane, a Scottish entrepreneur who has founded several multi-million-pound businesses, is excited to announce the launch of his new solar power installation website that is designed to help match consumers with local tradesmen to help solve global warming.

 At 29 years old, Mark McShane has been in business since he was 18 years old and is a serial entrepreneur who owns multiple companies across a diverse range of industries, such as training, first aid, renewables, heating, Digital PR and lead generation.
 His experience over the last 11 years has allowed him to successfully scale a business from a startup to a profitable entity and develop exceptional expertise in market dynamics, team management, and value creation.